Disney: Chicken Little

 Tropes in the movie:

-- Advertised Extra: Despite appearing on the DVD cover, the front of the DVD itself and in much of the marketing for the film, Morkubine Porcupine only appears in about 3 scenes in the film and has exactly 3 lines of dialogue.
+- Advertised Extra: Despite appearing on the DVD cover, the front of the DVD itself and in much of the marketing for the film, Morkubine Porcupine only appears in about 3 scenes in the film and has exactly three words: 'Yo', 'Whoa', and 'No.'

 - Aliens Speaking English: Averted by Kirby, but played straight with his parents.

 - Alternative Foreign Theme Song: The theme song for the Japanese dub is "Itsuka Kitto" by Mayo Okamoto.

 - Anticlimax: The "invasion."
 Wait, that's it?
 That's all there is?